≡ Menu

 And…

-If left untreated this condition will eventually become fatal to your dog.
-The good news is that it is usually diagnosed in puppy-hood during vet visits.
-This type of disease is one of the many reasons that your veterinary surgeon will want to listen to a new puppy’s heartbeat, just to be sure everything sounds alright.
+If left untreated, this condition will eventually become fatal to your dog.
+The good news is that it is usually diagnosed in puppyhood during vet visits.
+This type of disease is one of the many reasons your veterinary surgeon will want to listen to a new puppy’s heartbeat to ensure everything sounds alright.

 Which is why…

-What Pulmonic Stenosis and why is it such a serious medical condition?
+What is Pulmonic Stenosis, and why is it such a severe medical condition?

 Pulmonic Stenosis is a septal defect that occurs in dogs as a result of hereditary DNA.
-As a result of this, the only known way to prevent it is to breed it out of existence.
-Diseases like this are one of the many reasons it is important that you avoid puppy farmers and always find out as much information about your puppy’s parents as possible.
+As a result, the only known way to prevent it is to breed it out of existence.
+Diseases like this are one of the many reasons it is essential that you avoid puppy farmers and always find out as much information about your puppy’s parents as possible.

 This congenital heart defect…

-Is usually ventricular in its most common form.
-In this first variant the problem arises when the three-pronged pulmonic valve in the left atrium is too swollen for blood to pass through.
-With blood flow hindered in the pulmonary valve the oxygen and blood supply to the lungs is cut off.
-This version of the disease is known as valvular pulmonic stenosis but is also sometimes referred to as valve dysplasia.
+It is usually ventricular in its most common form.
+In this first variant, the problem arises when the three-pronged pulmonic valve in the left atrium is too swollen for blood to pass through.
+With blood flow hindered in the pulmonary valve, the oxygen and blood supply to the lungs is cut off.
+This version of the disease is known as valvular pulmonic stenosis but is sometimes referred to as valve dysplasia.

-Slightly more rare variation of this disease is known as Annular Hypoplasia, and this happens when certain tissues around the main pulmonary artery thickens and tightens like an elastic band wrapped around the vessel.
-You can imagine that this results in a swollen heart, possible right sided congestive heart failure.
+The second and slightly rare variation of this disease is known as Annular Hypoplasia, and this happens when specific tissues around the main pulmonary artery thicken and tighten like an elastic band wrapped around the vessel.
+This results in a swollen heart and possible right-sided congestive heart failure.

-Of this horrible disease is known as supravalvular pulmonic stenosis.
-This is the rarest of all three and is a result of one side of the artery being narrower than the other.
-Any of these variants might result in sudden death, a blockage in the ventricular outflow tract which will cause sudden death or a blockage in the right ventricle which will cause… you guessed it… sudden death.
+This horrible disease’s third version is supra valvular pulmonic stenosis.
+This is the rarest of all three and results from one side of the artery being narrower.
+Any of these variants might result in sudden death, a blockage in the ventricular outflow tract which will cause sudden death, or a blockage in the right ventricle, which will drive… you guessed it… sudden death.

-Remember that it’s not all doom and gloom but your dog will need surgery if they have been diagnosed with this condition – and the sooner the better.
+Remember that it’s not all doom and gloom, but your dog will need surgery if diagnosed with this condition – and the sooner, the better.
 Your vet will want to rush them through if they detect even the slightest hint of a heart murmur.
-Other clinical signs include exercise intolerance, the dog may be extremely lethargic, might pass out and definitely won’t be behaving as energetically as its littermates.
+Other clinical signs include exercise intolerance; the dog may be highly lethargic, might pass out, and won’t behave as energetically as its littermates.

-Since this is a congenital or hereditary condition it is safe to say that most of the breeds that carry the gene for it have been identified.
-You should take extra care to check your puppy’s parentage if you have any of the breeds below.
-Please also remember that mixed breed dogs cannot be accounted for and may or may not carry the genes.
+Since this is a congenital or hereditary condition, it is safe to say that most breeds that carry the gene for it have been identified.
+Please take extra care to check your puppy’s parentage if you have any of the species below.
+Please also remember that mixed-breed dogs cannot be accounted for and may or may not carry the genes.

 The most commonly affected breeds include: